faizankhan121/Heathcare-Analysis-using-Power-BI/README.md

 # Heathcare-Analysis-using-Power-BI
-I create this dashboard using power bi it vcontains the visualization of Covid cases among cities.
+I create this dashboard using power bi it contains the visualization of Covid cases among cities.